sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/server_side_file_mounts.md

   published: false # Do not publish any changes to the code hosts yet
 ```

-<sub>NOTE: when running mounting files, ensure the appropriate `container` is used.</sub>

-Based on the above `mountpoint`, the Python script should live besides the batch spec.
+In this example, the Python script should live besides the batch spec file, as indicated by the `path`:

 ```text
 .
 ├── batch-spec.yml
 └── hello_appender.py
 ```

+Note that a `container` appropriate for the mounted file has also been chosen for this step.

 ## Running server-side